ybsun0215/Explore-Construct-Verify/README.md

 | `package` | A Java package grouping related classes | `java.util` |

 > **Note:** Entity types vary across different languages and are discovered during the exploration stage based on their respective corpora.
 The full list of discovered entity types and their LLM-generated definitions for each dataset is saved to `output/kg_exploration/entity_type.csv` after Stage 1.
+These definitions of entity types can be regarded as attributes of each node (i.e., entity instance).

 ### Relation Types